How Do Mosquito Traps Work? – Mosquito Trapping System

 Methods Used to Kill the Caught Mosquitoes

 Once mosquitoes are attracted to the trap, the next thing is to take care of how they are treated.
-As we know, only female mosquitoes bite, so catching them before they can reproduce is the best way to end their next generation.
+As a pest control company, we know, only female mosquitoes bite, so catching them before they can reproduce is the best way to end their next generation.
 After attracting mosquitoes, the aim is to cut down their food chain and end the reproduction.

 The methods used to reduce mosquito populations include dry, wet, and sticky paper method.
 Each of these methods is effective with respective pros and cons.
 However, there are some products with further upgrades that make these methods more impactful.
 Let’s see how these methods take care of caught mosquitoes –